Vatukoula F.C.: De-registered

-On 25 May 2017, Vatukoula Football Association was de-registered as an affiliated member of the Fiji Football Association, as a result of compliance issues relating to club competitions and poor performances, as the club was thrashed 29-nil by Tailevu Naitasiri F.C. in a Vodafone Senior League match, players who hold Vatukoula district licence were allowed t0 play for Tavua F.C. as Vatukoula and Tavua become one district.
+On 25 May 2017, Vatukoula Football Association was de-registered as an affiliated member of the Fiji Football Association, as a result of compliance issues relating to club competitions and poor performances, as the club was thrashed 29-nil by Tailevu Naitasiri F.C. in a Vodafone Senior League match, players who hold Vatukoula district licence were allowed to play for Tavua F.C. as Vatukoula and Tavua become one district.